 However, even though Afni Collections is a legitimate company, they have violated consumer rights in the past and faced lawsuits.
 For example, they settled a lawsuit with the Consumer Financial Protection Bureau in 2020.
 3

 Moreover, scammers may impersonate Afni Collections representatives to try to collect payments from you.
 For this reason, it’s important to verify the validity of the debt you’re being contacted about, which you can do by contacting the company directly using the contact information provided below.

 Even though Afni Collections isn’t a scam, it’s possible they’ll still do something that violates your rights under the Fair Debt Collection Practices Act (FDCPA).
 Your rights (and how you can enforce them) are outlined further down in this article.

 VIDEO: Afni Collections in 2 Minutes—Fix Your Credit Report & Know Your Rights

 Afni Collections often deals with medical bill collections.
 Medical and non-medical collections have some key differences in terms of how the debt is handled by debt collection agencies, the credit bureaus, and the main scoring models.

 If you see medical debt on your credit report, there are a few implications you should be aware of:

-- Afni Collections probably owns your debt: Medical institutions don’t generally report to the credit bureaus.
-For this reason, the fact that your debt is showing up on your credit report indicates that it was sold to a company that does report to the bureaus, although it’s possible the medical institution simply hired them as well.
+- Afni Collections might own your debt: Medical institutions don’t generally report to the credit bureaus.
+For this reason, the fact that your debt is showing up on your credit report may indicate that it was sold to a company that does report to the bureaus, although it’s possible the medical institution simply hired them as well.

 - Medical collections aren’t as harmful to your credit: Although medical bills do affect your credit score if they’re sent to collections, in newer credit scoring models developed by FICO and VantageScore (specifically FICO 9 and VantageScore 4.0), medical collections don’t hurt your credit score as much as non-medical collections.
 5 6